 It's pretty shocking when you think of it this way: Your first virtual desktop, delivered by VDI 1.0, will cost you $200,000!
 In order to deliver even one desktop, you need to have redundant servers, redundant databases, redundant load balancers, redundant portals, redundant brokers, you need to hire a few consultants, and you need to dedicate a project team for 9-12 months to get that desktop deployed.
 Whoa!
 That is certainly VDI-for-the-few.

-In contrast to legacy VDI 1.0 solutions, Workspot invented the DaaS 2.0 architecture precisely because the first generation VDI solutions stalled or failed due to cost and complexity.
+In contrast to legacy VDI 1.0 solutions, Workspot invented the Desktop Cloud architecture precisely because the first generation VDI solutions stalled or failed due to cost and complexity.
 And as we've seen, when it comes to virtual apps and desktops, cost and complexity go hand-in-hand.
-The cost per user for Workspot DaaS 2.0 on Microsoft Azure (we call it Workspot Cloud Desktops) is dramatically different!
-Move on over $200K VDI 1.0 desktop and make way for modern DaaS 2.0 technology.
-With Workspot Cloud Desktops, the first desktop costs $50/user/month or $600/user/year.
+The cost per user for Workspot Desktop Cloud on Microsoft Azure is dramatically different!
+Move on over $200K VDI 1.0 desktop and make way for modern cloud desktop technology.
+With Workspot Desktop Cloud, the first desktop costs $50/user/month or $600/user/year.
 And you deploy it in one day.
-You can deploy more than 300 Cloud Desktops before you hit the cost of the first VDI 1.0 desktop!
+You can deploy more than 300 cloud desktops before you hit the cost of the first VDI 1.0 desktop!
 And sure, you can go ahead and deploy all 300 in one day!
 The differences are vast.

 Even though the cost of VDI 1.0 per user decreases as more users are added, as the graph below shows, it will always be more expensive.

-It's time for a turnkey, enterprise-ready, Desktop-as-a-Service solution, and we have it ready for you: Workspot Cloud Desktops, Cloud Apps, and Cloud Workstations on Microsoft Azure.
-Our industry-first, no-risk customer engagement model means that we assume the risk; we work together for a successful deployment, and you don't pay a dime until you're up and running.
+It's time for a turnkey, enterprise-ready, cloud desktop solution, and we have it ready for you: Workspot Desktop Cloud, App Cloud, and Workstation Cloud on Microsoft Azure.
+Our industry-first, Customer Success Program means that we work together for a successful deployment, and you don't pay a dime until you're up and running.
 Why would you do it any other way?